 This teaching is contrary to the very Word of God.
-The Bible is not a “symbolic tool.
-“All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in Righteousness, so that the man of God may be thoroughly equipped for every good work” (2 Timothy 3:16-17).
-Even though the DeMolay declares the Bible is a symbolic item, it shamelessly uses it for the purpose of making a candidate believe the oath they are taking is solemn and in some way supported by God.
+The Bible is not a “symbolic tool.”
+“All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work” (2 Timothy 3:16–17).
+Even though the DeMolay declares the Bible is a symbolic item, it shamelessly uses it for the purpose of making a candidate believe the oath he is taking is solemn and in some way supported by God.

 “In the presence of God, and with my right hand upon His holy word, on my honor, as one who holds his pledged word sacred, do solemnly promise, that I will keep all the secrets, entrusted to me by this Order.
-I promise that I will love and serve God as a devout worshipper at the shrine of faith and that I will serve my fellowmen in the spirit of the universal brotherhood.
+I promise that I will love and serve God as a devout worshiper at the shrine of faith and that I will serve my fellowmen in the spirit of the universal brotherhood.
 So help me God!”
-The “shrine of faith” spoken of in the oath is the faith that all religions are praying to the same “Universal Father” thus creating the “Universal Brother Hood.”
+The “shrine of faith” spoken of in the oath is the faith that all religions are praying to the same “Universal Father,” thus creating the “Universal Brotherhood.”

 The DeMolay claims they do not teach a religious creed; however, by requiring the candidate to believe in a Supreme Being, taking oaths “in the presence of God,” declaring to “love and serve God,” calling on assistance from God (“so help me God!”) and teaching a “reverence for sacred things,” the DeMolay is teaching a religious creed.
 The “Seven Cardinal virtues” reveals the religious creed scattered throughout.
 The Seven Cardinal virtues are as follows; “filial love, reverence for sacred things, courtesy, comradeship, fidelity, cleanness and patriotism.”
-Below are excerpts of the ritual that clearly show they have a religious creed (creed: any statement or system of beliefs or principles)
+Below are excerpts from the ritual that clearly show they have a religious creed (a statement or system of beliefs or principles):